shekharlab/mouseRGCdev/README.md

 # mouseRGCdev

-A summary of the main scripts used in this paper
+A summary of the main scripts used in the paper "Diversification of multipotential postmitotic mouse retinal ganglion cell precursors into discrete types" by Shekhar et al., 2021.

 1. `0_DataPrep.R` - This script combines count matrices from various experiments and tags each cell (column) with an ID that indicates its sample of origin.
 The script saves combined count matrices (genes x cells) as two separate files `RawData/Counts_E13toP0.rds` and `RawData/Counts_P5.rds`.
 P5 Data was kept separate as it was primarily generated using Drop-seq